sarataha/auto-response-gmail/README.md

 # Automated response for Gmail

- A simple automated response tool for Gmail.
+ A simple automated response tool for Gmail using Python and Selenium.
 The tool responds to emails based on the sender.

  Used:
  * Python